Drinking Water Facts: Perfluorinated Chemicals (PFCs) in Drinking Water

 Because PFCs do not break down, they remain in the environment for a long time.
 They have been found in water, air, soil, house dust, wildlife, and polar ice caps.
 Some PFCs, including PFOS and PFNA, accumulate in fish living in contaminated waters.

+There is considerable information on the health effects of PFCs in humans and animals but more information is continually becoming available.
 In experimental animals, PFCs have been found to cause developmental, immune, neurobehavioral, liver, endocrine, and metabolic toxicity, generally at levels well above human exposures.
 Studies of the general population, communities with drinking water exposures, and exposed workers suggest that PFCs increase the risk of a number of health effects.
-The most consistent human health effect findings for PFOA – the most well-studied of the PFCs – are increases in cholesterol and uric acid levels.
+The most consistent human health effect findings for PFOA – the most well-studied of the PFCs – are increases in serum cholesterol, some liver enzymes, and uric acid levels.

 PFOA and PFOS studies revealed tumors in rodents.
 In a community significantly exposed to PFOA through drinking water, PFOA exposure was associated with higher incidence of kidney and testicular cancers.